It's a way to have court staff review your case without having to come to court for a hearing.

 It depends on your record and other criteria set by the court.
 Just enter your ticket information and do a search.
 If you are eligible, you will be able to submit your request to the Court.
 Whether your request is approved is entirely up to the court.
 Why not try a search now, to see if you are eligible.

-It could mean your ticket is too old, or that the citation type is not presently supported via online case review.
+It could mean your ticket is too old, or that the citation type is not presently supported via online dispute resolution.

 Yes, you will be responsible for paying a fine, if there is a fine assessed with the final decision.